kristofzerbe/grunt-resource2json/README.md

 # grunt-resource2json

 > Converting resource files (RESX) into JSON for [jquery-lang](github.com/Irrelon/jquery-lang-js) and other localization tools, which depends on JSON.
+> See post [Localization with resource files in JavaScript web apps](https://kiko.io/categories/JavaScript/Localization-with-resource-files-in-JavaScript-web-apps/) for more information.

 ## Getting Started
 This plugin requires Grunt `~0.4.5`